NedGroom/blockchain-examples/README.md

+I have not spent much time on this..
+It was during some time off that I wanted to further my understanding of different blockchain technologies by looking at different approaches to low-level implementation.

 # blockchain-examples
 This will contain different projects which will each showcase different aspects of blockchain technologies.
 References will be included here to research and videos used.